dmytroleonenko/gym-narde/hardware_acceleration_report.md

 #### For NVIDIA T4 GPU:

 1. **Matrix/Tensor Operations**: JAX with XLA provides exceptional performance for large batch sizes
-2. **Neural Networks**: PyTorch with CUDA delivers the best performance for network inference and training
+2. **Neural Networks**: PyTorch with CUDA delivers the best performance, especially for larger models
+3. **Environment Operations**: Use CPU for get_valid_actions and smaller batch sizes of board operations
-3. **Batch Size Strategy**: Use batch sizes of 64 or larger for matrix operations and 16 or larger for neural networks
+4. **Batch Size Strategy**:
+   - Neural networks: Use batch sizes of 8+ for large models, 32+ for standard models
+   - Environment operations: Use batch sizes of 4096+ where GPU acceleration is beneficial
-4. **Mixed Precision**: Consider using FP16/BF16 for even better performance, especially for larger models
+5. **Mixed Precision**: Implement half-precision (FP16) training for even better performance
+6. **Custom Kernels**: Consider CUDA kernels for operations like get_valid_actions that scale poorly

 ## Conclusion